 Now the points/counterpoints of this argument could get pretty nuanced.
 Without a functioning model of the government’s IT debt and other data, it’s hard to say who’s right.
-Ultimately, our theory is that the “available” 25% isn’t enough and some external fusion of cash is needed.
-But if none or not enough from Congress, then from where?
+Ultimately, our theory is that the “available” 25% isn’t enough and some external infusion of cash is needed.
+But if there’s none or not enough from Congress, then from where?

 That’s where our Agile Share-in-Savings concept comes into play.
 And we think it dovetails nicely with the proposed Modernizing Government Technology Act bill, which allows agencies to establish a working capital fund and “bank” savings in that fund for reinvestment in other IT modernization initiatives.
 That’s a critical element for maximizing the financing potential of Agile Share-in-Savings.

 Regardless of where the concept of Agile Share-in-Savings goes from here, we’re thrilled that it’s been part of the debate thus far on how to modernize federal IT.
 We’ll continue to push the concept and encourage the federal community to test it out.
 After all, IT share-in-savings contracting has proven to work in the past.